 Worst Time to Visit the Caribbean

 If there is a worst time to visit the Caribbean, it would be from May through November, when there is more rainfall than other times of the year and a chance for hurricanes.
 September and October are the peak times for hurricane potential in the Caribbean.
-These two months are also the most sweltering, and when many hotels close.
+These two months are also the hottest, and when many hotels close.

 This timeframe will fluctuate depending on the island location.
 Southern Caribbean islands, like Barbados, Aruba, Trinidad and Tobago, and Curacao rarely see hurricanes.
 So, while these months are considered the worst times to visit because of the hurricane potential, chances of experiencing one are extremely unlikely.